A CUSHY job in New York, time off to travel the United States and permanent blue skies – it’s no wonder Paul Buckle didn’t miss management much.

 “Rebecca’s been incredibly supportive.
 She’s a true professional in what she does and she understands.
 We’ve both said we’d never stand in each other’s way when it comes to jobs.

-“I'd actually been offered three management jobs in the US and I was seriously thinking about taking one up.
-But it isn't like , where there are thousands of clubs within a few hours.
+“I’d actually been offered three management jobs in the US and I was seriously thinking about taking one up.
+But it isn’t like England, where there are thousands of clubs within a few hours.
 Some of these places were a five-hour journey on a plane just to go to work.

 “So when me and Rebecca sat down to discuss it she said ‘Well, if you’re going to be travelling that far, you might want to look at England as well’.